Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

 A **solution modifier** is a clause that changes the final output of a SPARQL query.
 Solution modifiers are applied outside of the query pattern to the set of matching solutions from that query pattern, altering the final data returned to the user.

-Some important types of solution modifiers are given below.
+Some important types of solution modifiers are given below:

 - `ORDER BY`: Alters the order of a solution. `DESC` can be used to place solutions in a descending order based on a given variable, otherwise the default order is ascending.
   - Example: `ORDER BY DESC(?x)`